Social Items

 From San Juan:

-1. From Greenhills, ride the free shuttle to Tiendesitas.
+From Greenhills, ride the free shuttle to Tiendesitas.
 The shuttle service terminal is in front of Mercury Drug across Connecticut carpark.
-The shuttle leaves every hour from 2pm to 8pm (according to http://www.greenhills.com.ph)
+The shuttle leaves every hour from 2 pm to 8 pm (according to Greenhills website).

-Or you can Book a Grab ride straight to Tiendesitas.
+Alternatively, you can book a Grab ride straight to Tiendesitas for a convenient and comfortable journey

 • Dine in with different restaurants and pop-up stalls inside.